310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% bubble Souma %}
 For goodness’ sake… A detour will only waste time.
 Why does our attire even matter?

-I thought our goal was to find Buchou-dono.
-You said that his whereabouts have been unknown for a while, have you not?
+From what I understood, the objective is to find Buchou-dono, as his whereabouts have been unknown for a while, correct?

 There is no reason for this festivity.
 Our school uniforms should be enough.
 {% endbubble %}

 {% bubble Kaoru %}
-Souma-kyun, you have a weak outlook~ We need to consider every kind of possibility, y'know?
+You have a weak outlook, Souma-kyun~ We need to consider every kind of possibility, y'know?

-Regardless how Kanata-kun may have been in the past, he wouldn't just disappear now without telling anyone.
+Regardless of how Kanata-kun may have been in the past, he wouldn't just disappear now without telling anyone.

 If there really *is* a reason for why he's running away, he might try to hide if he ends up seeing people wearing a Yumenosaki uniform.

 So we have to wear a disguise.
 Now stop complaining and wear this, okay?

-Well, I call it a disguise for Anzu-chan, but really, I just want to see her in cute clothes.
+Well, I call it a disguise for Anzu-chan, but really, I just want to dress her in cute clothes.
 You don’t really have anything to do with this, so don't get in the way.

-It looks like you won't leave even if I tell you to.
-But I suppose if Anzu-chan says she’s more content that way, then I’ll go along with it.
+It looks like you won't leave even if I tell you to, and I suppose if Anzu-chan says she’s more content that way, then I’ll go along with it.

 But at least do as I say.
 Don't do anything we don't need happening, okay?
-You tend to be really reckless, so I get worried.
+You tend to be really reckless, so it's worrying.
 {% endbubble %}

 {% bubble Souma %}
-I would not commit a reckless deed.
+I would never commit a reckless deed.
 {% endbubble %}

 {% bubble Kaoru %}